Fluorescence Spectrometers

 All Information given here is reliable to our best knowledge.
 However, no responsibility is assumed for possible inaccuracies or omissions.
 Specifications and external appearances are subject to change without notice.

-Thanks to a newly implemented interface for remote execution of scripts, the FluoTime 300 can be coupled to third-party accessories such as the liquid handling automation workstation Biomek NXP from Beckman-Coulter.
-This combination allows to extend the automation to loading and removing of samples from the spectrometer, simplifying the work flow for both high-throughput applications and obtaining spectroscopic snap shots at well defined time points.
-With such a reduction in your spectroscopic work load, you can concentrate on the most interesting tasks: analyzing and interpreting your results.
+FluoTime 300 can be coupled to third-party accessories such as the liquid handling automation workstation Biomek NXP from Beckman-Coulter.
+This combination allows to extend the automation to the loading and removal of samples from the spectrometer, simplifying the work flow for both high-throughput applications and obtaining spectroscopic snap shots at well defined time points.

 A critical parameter in understanding the photophysics of semiconductor solar cells is the diffusion length of the photo-excited electrons and holes in the material.
 Time-resolved photoluminescence quenching experiments are a valuable tool for determining diffusion lengths.
 The example shows data obtained from mixed halide and triiodide organometal perovskite layers in presence of either an electron (blue) or hole (red) quenching layer, or a PMMA coating (black).
 The decay curves were recorded at 780 nm, corresponding to the peak emission of both materials.
 The measured decay dynamics can be fitted to a diffusion model, allowing to derive diffusion lengths.
 Here, the diffusion length of the electrons and holes in the mixed halide perovskite was 1 μm while the triiodide material featured a much shorter length of 100 nm, correlating well with performance of these materials as solar cells.